-Starting with donated space from the Kew Gardens Community Center, Wishwas started organizing weekly meetings, where women could practice their communication skills, engage in skill-based training and develop relationships with each other.
-The idea of cooperatives emerged as a self-sustaining alternative for women to gain control of their livelihoods.
+Beginning with donated space from the Kew Gardens Community Center, Wishwas started organizing weekly meetings, where women could practice their communication skills, engage in skill-based training, and develop relationships with each other.
+The idea of cooperatives emerged as a self-sustaining alternative for women to gain control of their lives.